yalisa4/Advent-of-Code/README.md

 # AoC
-Hier zijn mijn scripts weergeven van 'Advent of Code'
+Here are my scripts for solving the Advent of Code challenges.